Shubhu2603/Receipt-Processor-Challenge/README.md

 # Receipt Processor Challenge

-This project is a web service that processes receipts and calculates points based on specific rules.
+This is a web service that processes receipts and calculates points based on specific rules.
 It provides two main endpoints: one for processing receipts and another for retrieving points for a processed receipt.

 ## Setup and Running (using Docker)